jwodder/doapi/docs/library/index.rst

 to custom classes; e.g., if the API suddenly returns an SSH key with a ``"region"`` field, the region data will be left as a `dict` rather than converted to a `Region`.

+All resource objects have the following method:

+.. automethod:: Resource.for_json